Aunsiels/pyformlang/doc/installation.rst

 From sources
 ------------

-The sources for pyformlang can be downloaded from the `Github repo`_.
+The sources for Pyformlang can be downloaded from the `Github repo`_.

 You can either clone the public repository: